kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I now believe the trumpet teacher's name is Paco Sendra, the married man [Hazel Smith told she was having an affair with](../early-years/2007.md#hazel-smith) back in 2007.

 !!! tip "Correction"
-    - Paco Sendra is clearly not the man's name as this is the name of a famous footballer.
+    - Paco Sendra is most likely not the man's name as this is the name of a famous footballer.
 Possibly Hazel Smith would not have known that at the time.
     - This really is a long game isn't it.

 ## Max Power